- (AD) We have been kindly gifted the product, all thoughts and opinions are our own.

 The 5-point harness is recommended to last until your child is around 18kg.
 In this mode, when the harness is no longer required, the straps simply hide away in handy compartments in the chassis, located behind the seat fabrics.
 The vehicle’s normal 3-point seat belt is used to secure the child, worn using a strap hook on the back of the headrest.
 Easy peasy.

 The ease of transitions.

-Can one seat actually cater for the safety needs of a new born baby to a twelve-year-old?
+Can one seat actually cater to the safety needs of a newborn baby to a twelve-year-old?

 The shoulder pads have an anti-slip coating and contrary to a couple of negative reviews we read I found it very easily to tighten the 5-point harness.